gtmmanni-codes/snake_game/README.md

 4. The snake speeds up as your score increases.
 5. Avoid colliding with your own body.
 6. The game ends when the snake hits itself.
+7. Your highest score is automatically saved in the browser.